 Not enough qualified developers

 To make matters worse, there aren’t enough qualified, Acquia certified, Drupal developers in existence to migrate all these websites out of Drupal 7 (or D8) before the end of life.
-And, if that is not bad enough, most organizations are likely to wait until late 2020 to early 2021 before they start the planning, budgeting, and migration process.
+And, if that is not bad enough, most organizations are likely to wait before they start the planning, budgeting, and migration process.
 This means there is going to be an incredible bottleneck and a run on qualified Drupal developers.
-Simply put, there will be a huge demand to get out of D7 and D8 while, at the same time, an extreme shortage of qualified, certified, Drupal developers.
+Simply put, there will be a huge demand to get out of D7 while, at the same time, an extreme shortage of qualified, certified, Drupal developers.

-Agileana holds dozens of Acquia Drupal Certifications including a Grand Master Certification.
+Agileana holds dozens of Acquia Drupal Certifications including multiple Triple Certified Developers (formerly Grand Master)

-The closer we get to Drupal 7 and Drupal 8 end of life, the worse it will become particularly because well before that EOL, developers will stop supporting contributed D7 and D8 modules because they will be focusing on building, maturing, and stabilizing Drupal 9 and 10 modules.
+The closer we get to Drupal 7 end of life, the worse it will become particularly because well before that EOL, developers will stop supporting contributed D7 modules.
+They will instead be focusing on building, maturing, and stabilizing Drupal 9 and 10 modules.

 Time to pull the fire alarm